PioneerSquareLabs/jacb-ai-website/README.md

 JACoB can convert your Figma designs into code, making the design-to-development process smoother.

-1. Install the JACoB Figma plugin from [Figma Community](https://www.figma.com/community/plugin/1326684504185921461/jacob-ai-codegen-connector).
+Install the JACoB Figma plugin from [Figma Community](https://www.figma.com/community/plugin/1326684504185921461/jacob-ai-codegen-connector).
-2. Open an editable Figma file and launch the plugin.
-3. Authenticate using your GitHub account credentials.
-4. Select the top-level frame of your design and choose a target repository.
-5. Fill out the necessary information and click “Create Code”.

 ## Running JACoB

-After setting up, JACoB will start working on the tasks:
+1. Open an **editable** Figma file and launch the plugin.
+2. Authenticate using your GitHub account credentials.
+3. Select the top-level frame of your design and choose a target repository.
+4. Fill out the necessary information and click “Create Code”.

+If everything worked smoothly, JACoB will start working on the task in the background.
+You should get a finished Pull Request after about 5 mintues, but you can follow along using the steps below:

 1. JACoB creates an issue in your GitHub repository for the selected design frame.
 2. Open the issue in GitHub and follow the progress as JACoB updates the issue with comments.